Abimps/DSA-Capstone-Project/README.md

 # DSA-Capstone-Project
-This is where I began my Portfolio building whiletaking my Data Analysisclass with the Incubator Hub.
+This is where I began my Portfolio building while taking my Data Analysisclass with the Incubator Hub.

 I have learnt quite a number of things ranging from Ms Excel, SQL, Power BI and now to my portfolio Building.